-Annexure- A

-Specimen of Annual Shari'ah Advisor's Report

-I have conducted the Shari'ah review of Modaraba managed by Modaraba Management Company for the financial year ended in accordance with the requirements of the Shari'ah Compliance and Shari'ah Audit Mechanism for Modarabas and report that except the observations as reported hereunder, in my opinion:

-- the Modaraba has introduced a mechanism which has strengthened the Shari'ah compliance, in letter and spirit and the systems, procedures and policies adopted by the Modaraba are in line with the Shari'ah principles; - ii. following were the major developments that took place during the year: - Research and new product development (Brief on the research and new product development, if applicable) - b) Training and Development (detail of training conducted by the Shari'ah Advisor of the Modaraba management and staff, if any). - the agreement(s) entered into by the Modaraba are Shari'ah compliant and the financing agreement(s) have been executed on the formats as approved by the Religious Board and all the related conditions have been met; - iv. to the best of my information and according to the explanations given to me, the business transactions undertaken by the Modaraba and all other matters incidental thereto are in conformity with the Shari'ah requirements as well as the requirements of the Prospectus, Islamic Financial Accounting Standards as applicable in Pakistan and the Shari'ah Compliance and Shari'ah Audit Regulations for Modarabas - profit sharing ratios, profits and charging of losses (if any) relating to any deposit raising product conform to the basis and principles of Shari'ah. - vi. the earnings that have been realized from the sources or by means prohibited by Shari'ah have been credited to charity accounts.
+Consideration of Assembly Charles Add to Annexure- A Specimen of Annual Shari'ah Advis sor's Report conducted the Shari'ah review of Modaraba managed у Modaraba Management Company in accordance with the requirements of tl Audit Mechanism for Modarabas and report dhereunder, in my opinion: i. the Modaraba has introduced a mechanism n which has strengthened the Shari'ah compliance, in letter and spirit and the systems, procedures and - 11 policies adopted by the Modaraba are in line v ii. following were the major developments that to ook place during the year: a) Research and new product development (Brief on the research and new product development, if applicable) b) Training and Development (detail of train Advisor of the Modaraba management and d staff, if any). iii. the agreement(s) entered into by the Modara ba are Shari'ah compliant and the financing agreement(s) have been execute by the Religious Board and all the related cond ditions have been met; iv. to the best of my information and according to the business transactions undertaken by the M incidental thereto are in conformity with the S the requirements of the Prospectus, Islamic Fi as applicable in Pakistan and the Shari'ah C Regulations for Modarabas 17 V. profit sharing ratios, profits and charging of losses (if any) relating to any 425 deposit raising product conform to the basis at nd principles of Shari'ah.
+Vi. the earnings that have been realized from the s by Shari'ah have been credited to charity accou bserv ation(s) ecomn nendation(s) onclus iion Signature Stamp of the Shari'ah Advisor ated: